 Wrongful Termination Settlements: What Can I Expect?

-Employees who have been wrongfully terminated may be able to recover their job, back pay, compensatory damages, and other expenses in a successful lawsuit or wrongful termination settlement.
-Wrongful termination claims allege that an employee was fired in violation of an employment agreement or the law.
-Because wrongful termination claims can be difficult to prove (and also risky for employers), many claims are resolved in settlements.
-The value of a wrongful termination settlement depends on a number of factors which vary from case to case.
+Employees who have been wrongfully terminated may be able to recover their job, back pay, compensatory damages, and other expenses in a successful wrongful termination lawsuit.
+Wrongful termination claims allege that an employee was fired in violation of state or federal law, or by breach of an employment agreement.
+Wrongful termination claims can be difficult to prove, which is why many claims are resolved in settlements.
+The value of a wrongful termination settlement depends on a number of factors that vary from case to case.

 See FindLaw's Wrongful Termination section to learn more.